How to write an obituary

 An obituary, or obit for short, is a news article that announces a person’s death, offering an account of their life and details about the forthcoming funeral.

-If you’re not sure what the order of an obituary should look like or what the obituary message should be, this guide will break down the process into five manageable steps.
+If you’re not sure how to write an obituary or what the obituary message should be, this guide will break down the process into manageable steps.

 1. Announce the death

-When you start writing an obituary, you should begin by including the following basic information about your loved one:
+When considering what to write in an obituary, you should begin by including the following basic information about your loved one:

 - Full name